Vuizur/ebook_dictionary_creator/README.md

 Contributions and feedback about words that are not displayed correctly or unhelpful definitions (I tried to remove them all/link them to parent definitions) are always welcome.
 Additionally, you can tell me if the dictionary for your language is missing essential information.

 ### Acknowledgements
-This project would not have been possible without the https://kaikki.org/ data provided by Tatu Ylonen, the OpenRussian data and the Pyglossary libary for the creation of the Kindle dictionary
+This project would not have been possible without the https://kaikki.org/ data provided by Tatu Ylonen, the OpenRussian data and the Pyglossary library for the creation of the Kindle dictionary

 ### Similar projects